 Contract assets and liabilities are reported in a net position on a contract-by-contract basis.
-Net contract assets were as follows:
+Net contract assets and liabilities as of December 31 were as follows:

-Decem per 31, 2019 Decer cember 31, 2018 Contract assets included in prepaid and other current assets \$ 30 \$ 16 Contract liabilities included in accrued liabilities (5) (3) Contract liabilities included in other non-current liabilities (5) Net contract asset \$ 25 \$ 8
+20 020 2019 Contract assets included in prepaid and other current assets \$ 37 \$ 30 Contract liabilities included in accrued liabilities - (5) Net contract assets \$ 37 \$ 25

-For the year ended December 31, 2019, the Company satisfied performance obligations related to contract assets recorded by the Company's equipment business at December 31, 2018.
-The Company also recorded new contract assets related to work in process for the Company's equipment business and European food business.
+For the year ended December 31, 2020, the Company satisfied performance obligations related to contract assets at December 31, 2019 related to the Company's equipment business and European food business and also recorded new contract assets related to work in process for these businesses.

-For the year ended December 31, 2019, the Company recognized revenue of \$3 related to contract liabilities at December 31, 2018 for performance obligations satisfied during the period.
+For the year ended December 31, 2020, the Company recognized revenue of \$5 related to contract liabilities at December 31, 2019 for performance obligations satisfied during the period.

-W. Stock-Based Compensation
+V. Stock-Based Compensation

 The Company's shareholder-approved stock-based incentive compensation plans provide for the granting of awards in the form of stock options, deferred stock, restricted stock or stock appreciation rights ("SARs").
 The awards may be subject to the achievement of certain performance goals as determined by the Compensation Committee designated by the Company's Board of Directors.
 There have been no awards of SARs.
-At December 31, 2019, there were 2.6 million authorized shares available for future awards.
+At December 31, 2020, there were 2.3 million authorized shares available for future awards.